 Consultation procedure: Acts requiring one reading

-Requests from the Council or Commission for an Consultation of 1. opinion or for advice shall be printed and distributed.
-The President shall refer such requests to the appropriate committee for consideration.
+1. Requests from the Council for an opinion or from the Consultation of Commission for advice shall be printed and distributed.
+Parliament The President shall refer such requests to the appropriate committee for consideration.